tsaqifammar/juosan-sat/README.md

 ## Overview

 This project is dedicated to solving Juosan puzzles&mdash;which have been proven to be NP-complete&mdash;using a SAT-based approach.
-It works by encoding the rules of the Juosan puzzle input to propositional formulas, and feeding the resulting formulas to a SAT solver.
+It works by encoding the rules of the Juosan puzzle input to propositional formulas and feeding the resulting formulas to a SAT solver.
-The SAT solver we use is MiniSAT, which is one of the most popular SAT solvers in the field.
+The SAT solver we use is MiniSAT, one of the field's most popular SAT solvers.
+This repository is related to our works submitted to ICoMPAC 2023; see [https://icompac.its.ac.id](https://icompac.its.ac.id).
-It can be shown that the encoding we implemented is proportional to the puzzle's size.
+It can be shown that the encoding we implemented is polynomially proportional to the puzzle's size.
 Specifically, it is bounded by $O(m^2 n^2)$ where $m \times n$ is the puzzle size.

 For more information about the puzzle, see [https://www.nikoli.co.jp/en/puzzles/juosan](https://www.nikoli.co.jp/en/puzzles/juosan).